Lemon Chicken Orzo Soup in 30 Minutes

 - salt and pepper to taste

-- Saute for 3-4 minutes and then add minced garlic and saute for 1-2 more minutes.
+- Next, add minced garlic and sauté for 1-2 more minutes.

-- Add in the sugar, lemon juice, and salt and pepper to taste.
+- Next, add in the sugar, lemon juice, and salt and pepper to taste.

 - You can also add in fresh or dried parsley for garnish and flavor.